 Following the initial success of Sparks across key brand metrics, we wanted to learn the impact of the campaign on business performance.
 We continued this experimentation approach by implementing new digital solutions that would give us a better understanding of our campaign efforts and how it impacted the business.

-For the second season of Sparks, DBS partnered with Google, Infectious Media, and Kasatria, a Google Marketing Platform partner, to track the entire marketing funnel and evaluate the impact of the brand marketing initiatives on customers’ actions.
+For the second season of Sparks, DBS partnered with Google, Kepler APAC, and Kasatria, a Google Marketing Platform partner, to track the entire marketing funnel and evaluate the impact of the brand marketing initiatives on customers’ actions.

 To help with measurement of Sparks video campaigns, we combined YouTube viewership data from Display and Video 360 with our first-party website data in Analytics 360 to understand the overlap between the two.
 With Campaign Manager, we could view the number of people who watched Sparks videos and went on to know more about a product or submit an application for a financial product on the DBS website.